AIDE/DOCS/AGENTS/aide-aligner

 1. Call aide_discover on the target path to get the full ancestor chain — from root to the leaf spec you are checking.

 2. For each spec in the chain (top-down), read it via aide_read.
-Load its intent paragraph, outcomes.desired, and outcomes.undesired.
+Load its description, intent paragraph, outcomes.desired, and outcomes.undesired, plus body sections.
 Build a cumulative picture of what every ancestor has committed to before you evaluate any child.

-3. At each child node, compare its outcomes.desired and outcomes.undesired against every ancestor's outcomes.
-Look for three drift patterns:
+3. Cascade pass — at each child node, compare its outcomes.desired and outcomes.undesired against every ancestor's outcomes.
+Look for:

 • Contradictions — a child's desired outcome directly conflicts with an ancestor's undesired outcome (e.g., ancestor says "never expose raw IDs" and child says "desired: raw IDs visible in the response")